SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Related Work

 \textbf{Unlearning in image classification.} MU aims at modifying ML models to eliminate the influence of specific data points or classes, initially developed to mitigate potential privacy breaches post-training \citep{ginart2019making,neel2021descent,ullah2021machine,sekhari2021remember}.
 However, exact unlearning, \textit{i.e.}, retraining from scratch, though theoretically sound, introduces substantial computational demands.
 To alleviate this, some research efforts have explored probabilistic methods like differential privacy (DP) \citep{ginart2019making,guo2019certified,neel2021descent,ullah2021machine,sekhari2021remember}.
 Still, these methods often have inherent limitations that hinder their practical effectiveness, especially in defending against membership inference attacks \citep{dwork2006our, graves2021amnesiac}.
 Therefore, there has been a shift towards developing more effective and efficient unlearning strategies \citep{golatkar2020eternal, becker2022evaluating, thudi2022unrolling, jia2023model, chen2023boundary, warnecke2021machine}.
 The landscape of MU has also expanded to encompass diverse domains, such as federated learning \citep{wang2022federated, liu2022right, wu2022federated} and graph neural networks \citep{chen2022graph, chien2022certified, cheng2023gnndelete}.

 \textbf{Unlearning in image generation.} Recent advancements in text-conditioned image generation models have demonstrated remarkable capabilities in producing high-quality images that closely align with textual descriptions \citep{rombach2022high,ho2022classifier}.
 However, these achievements often rely on extensive datasets, such as LAION-400M and LAION-5B \citep{schuhmann2021laion,schuhmann2022laion}, which inherently introduce biases and associated risks.
-These concerns are indicative of broader issues within the field, as highlighted by various studies \citep{birhane2021multimodal,schramowski2023safe,somepalli2023diffusion}.
+These concerns are indicative of broader issues within the field, as highlighted by various studies \citep{birhane2021multimodal,schramowski2023safe,somepalli2023diffusion,bae2023gradient,zhang2023generate}.
 To address these challenges, there is a pressing need to explore effective MU techniques.
-While approaches like Erasing Stable Diffusion (ESD) \citep{gandikota2023erasing} and Forget-me-not (FMN) \citep{zhang2023forget} offer solutions for concept erasure in diffusion models, the field currently lacks methods specifically tailored for precise unlearning.
+While current studies \citep{gandikota2023erasing,zhang2023forget,heng2023selective} provide strategies for concept erasure in diffusion models, achieving precision comparable to exact unlearning remains challenging.